Flash-X/Flash-X-docs/docs/source/Grid.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To accurately preserve the total amount of conserved quantities, the interpolation routines have to be applied to solution data in , , volume-specific, form.
-However, many variables are usually stored in the array in mass-specific form, , specific internal and total energies, velocities, and mass fractions.
-See for how to use the optional attribute in a file’s definitions to inform the Grid unit which variables are considered mass-specific.
+To accurately preserve the total amount of conserved quantities, the interpolation routines have to be applied to solution data in **conserved**, *i.e.*, volume-specific, form.
+However, many variables are usually stored in the ``unk`` array in mass-specific form, *e.g.*, specific internal and total energies, velocities, and mass fractions.
+See for how to use the optional ``TYPE`` attribute in a ``Config`` file’s ``VARIABLE`` definitions to inform the ``Grid`` unit which variables are considered mass-specific.

-provides three ways to deal with this:
+|flashx| provides three ways to deal with this:

 #.
-Do nothing—, assume that ignoring the difference between
+Do nothing—*i.e.*, assume that ignoring the difference between
    mass-specific and conserved form is a reasonable approximation.
    Depending on the smoothness of solutions in regions where refinement, derefinement, and jumps in refinement level occur, this assumption may be acceptable.
-This behavior can be forced by setting the runtime parameter to
+This behavior can be forced by setting the ``Grid/convertToConsvdInMeshInterp`` runtime parameter to ``.false.``

 #.
 Convert mass-specific variables to conserved form *in all blocks
-   throughout the physical domain* before invoking a Grid function that may result in some data interpolation or restriction (refinement, derefinement, guardcell filling); and convert back after these functions return.
-Conversion is done by cell-by-cell multiplication with the density (, the value of the variable, which should be declared as
+   throughout the physical domain* before invoking a ``Grid`` function that may result in some data interpolation or restriction (refinement, derefinement, guardcell filling); and convert back after these functions return.
+Conversion is done by cell-by-cell multiplication with the density (*i.e.*, the value of the “``dens``” variable, which should be declared as

    .. container:: codeseg

       VARIABLE dens TYPE: PER_VOLUME

-   in a file).
+   in a ``Config`` file).

-   This behavior is available in both and .
-It is enabled by setting the runtime parameter and corresponds roughly to with enabled.
+   This behavior is available in both ``PARAMESH`` 2 and ``PARAMESH`` 4.
+   It is enabled by setting the ``Grid/convertToConsvdForMeshCalls`` runtime parameter and corresponds roughly to |flashx| with ``conserved_var`` enabled.

 #.
 Convert mass-specific variables to conserved form only where and when
-   necessary, from the user’s point of view *as part of data interpolation*.
+   necessary, from the ``Grid`` user’s point of view *as part of data interpolation*.
 Again, conversion is done by cell-by-cell multiplication with the value of density.
 In the actual implementation of this approach, the conversion and back-conversion operations are closely bracketing the interpolation (or restriction) calls.
-The implementation avoids spurious back-and-forth conversions (, repeated successive multiplications and divisions of data by the density) in blocks that should not be modified by interpolation or restriction.
+The implementation avoids spurious back-and-forth conversions (*i.e.*, repeated successive multiplications and divisions of data by the density) in blocks that should not be modified by interpolation or restriction.

-   This behavior is available only for .
-As of , this is the default behavior whenever available.
-It can be enabled explicitly (only necessary in setups that change the default) by setting the runtime parameter.
+   This behavior is available only for ``PARAMESH`` 4.
+As of |flashx|, this is the default behavior whenever available.
+It can be enabled explicitly (only necessary in setups that change the default) by setting the ``Grid/convertToConsvdInMeshInterp`` runtime parameter.

 .. _`Sec: refinement`: